-Sections Callimusa and Rhodochlamys consist of non-parthenocarpic species that have no nutritionally valuable fruits and are important only as ornamentals (Pillay & Tripathi 2007; Constantine & Rossel 2008).
-Australimusa species are noted as useful for fibre and fruit, Eumusa (Musa) 1 and Eumusa (Musa) 2 as fruit, vegetable, wrapping and ornamental (Constantine & Rossel 2008).
-Most of the cultivated sweet bananas and plantains belong to the Section Musa and are triploid varieties that evolved from two wild diploid species, M. acuminata, given the genome designation 'AA', and M. balbisiana, given the genome designation 'BB' (Simmonds & Shepherd 1955).
+Sections Callimusa and Rhodochlamys consist of non-parthenocarpic species that have no nutritionally valuable fruits and are important only as ornamentals (Pillay and Tripathi, 2007; Constantine and Rossel, 2008b).
+Australimusa species are noted as useful for fibre and fruit, Eumusa (Musa) 1 and Eumusa (Musa) 2 as fruit, vegetable, wrapping and ornamental (Constantine and Rossel, 2008b).
+Most of the cultivated sweet bananas and plantains belong to the Section Musa and are triploid varieties that evolved from two wild diploid species, M. acuminata, given the genome designation 'AA', and M. balbisiana, given the genome designation 'BB' (Simmonds and Shepherd, 1955).
+Detailed information about the development of edible bananas, including origins, taxonomy and cultivation is available in Jones and Daniells (2018).
+This reference provides lists and discussion of edible cultivars - with emphasis on the Eumusa and Australimusa sections - including regions of importance and main uses.